Combating Opiate & Heroin Addiction

 - Ron is a member of the Central Ohio Human Trafficking Task Force.

-- Ron’s Assistant Prosecutor Jennifer Rausch received the Model of Justice award from the Ohio Crime Victim Justice Center for a Human Trafficking prosecution and conviction with a ten-year sentence of offenders from a joint task force prosecution with Delaware County.
+- A member of Ron’s office received the Model of Justice award from the Ohio Crime Victim Justice Center for a Human Trafficking prosecution and conviction with a ten-year sentence of offenders from a joint task force prosecution with Delaware County.

 - Ron contributed drug forfeiture funds to help fund the CATCH Court operated by Municipal Judge Paul Herbert to help human trafficking victims and survivors.